hjSim/NTIRE2019_deblur/README.md

 ```bash
 python main.py --phase 'psnr'
 ```
-Before that, the corresponding sharp frames should be located as,
+Before that, the corresponding sharp frames should follow the format:,
 ```
 ├──── Dataset/
    ├──── YOUR_TEST/